unsound-ephemera/unsound-ephemera.github.io/_posts/2014-09-16-installation.md

 * **Video** Marcel Weber (MFO)
 * **Prints** Manuel Sepulveda (Optigram)

 Thanks to the Rolex Institute for their support.

+Thanks also to Air Aroma.